 As private markets become more inclusive, investor education is essential.
 Understanding the "risk-versus-reward" dialectic is critical before entering a market that is fundamentally different from public equities.

 The question is no longer whether you can invest in private markets, but how responsibly and effectively you will do so.
-By combining technological innovation with a disciplined, long-term view, individual investors can now unlock the same growth engines that have powered institutional portfolios for decades.
+By combining technological innovation with a disciplined, long-term view, individual investors can now access the same growth engines that have powered institutional portfolios for decades.

 Further Reading